 McConnell said he’s not opposed to President Trump meeting face-to-face with his Russian counterpart.

 The White House has confirmed that Trump and Vladimir Putin recently spoke about a possible bilateral meeting.

 McConnell said he’s fine with the idea, as long as Trump understands that the Russian leader isn’t a friend of the U.S.

 “Well, there’s nothing wrong with meeting with Vladimir Putin.
 Ronald Reagan met with Gorbachev.
 So I don’t have any problem with meeting.
-I just think it’s important to be clear-eyed about what the Russians are up to, and they’re up to no good.”
+I just it’s important to be clear-eyed about what the Russians are up to, and they’re up to no good.”